alttch/pulr/README.md

 ## What is Pulr

 Pulr is a small command-line tool, which can pull data from the device and convert it into events.
-Meaning the data is being outputted ONLY when it's changed.
+Meaning the data is outputted ONLY when it's changed.

 The data is always being outputted to STDOUT, you can grep it or use any pipeline processor (I use [vector](https://vector.dev/)) to push it via HTTP,